-We fully recognize that students at earlier stages of their graduate careers may also require extra time and support when their funding comes to an end.
-We are prepared to address these needs as they arise in due course, but our focus at this time is on students in their final year of funding.
+The SAS Deans remain committed to supporting all students whose work has been disrupted by the pandemic.
+We recognize that students at earlier stages of their graduate careers may require extra time and support when their funding comes to an end.
+We are prepared to address those needs as they arise.